 The process of developing new drugs and/or therapeutic products is inherently complex, time-consuming, expensive and uncertain.
-We must make longterm investments and commit significant resources before knowing whether our development programs will result in products that will receive regulatory approval and achieve market acceptance.
-Investigational product candidates that may appear to be promising at all stages of development may not reach the market for a number of reasons.
-Investigational product candidates may be found ineffective or may cause harmful side effects during clinical trials, may take longer to progress through clinical trials than had been anticipated, may not be able to achieve the pre-defined clinical endpoint due to statistical anomalies even though clinical benefit may have been achieved, may fail to receive necessary regulatory approvals, may prove impracticable to manufacture in commercial quantities at reasonable cost and with acceptable quality, or may fail to achieve market acceptance.
-Historically, our development efforts have been focused on products for sexual and postmenopausal health.
-While we have experience in managing Phase 1 through 3 clinical trials in support of various indications, we do not have any experience in managing Phase 3 clinical trials for obesity or Phase 2 clinical trials for diabetes.
-There can be no assurance that we will be successful with the limited experience and resources we have available at the present time relating to obesity or diabetes.
+We must make long-term investments and commit significant resources before knowing whether our development programs will result in products that will receive regulatory approval and achieve market acceptance.
+Product candidates that may appear to be promising at early stages of development may not reach the market for a number of reasons.
+Product candidates may be found ineffective or may cause harmful side effects during clinical trials, may take longer to progress through clinical trials than had been anticipated, may not be able to achieve the pre-defined clinical endpoint due to statistical anomalies even though clinical benefit was achieved, may fail to receive necessary regulatory approvals, may prove impracticable to manufacture in commercial quantities at reasonable cost and with acceptable quality, or may fail to achieve market acceptance.
+To date, our development efforts have been focused on products for sexual health.
+Qnexa is our product candidate to treat obesity.
+While we have experience in running clinical trials in general, we have no experience in running large scale clinical trials for obesity.
+There can be no assurance that we will be successful with the limited obesity knowledge and resources we have available at the present time.

-The results of pre-clinical studies and completed clinical trials are not necessarily predictive of future results, and our current investigational product candidates may not have favorable results in later studies or trials.
+The results of pre-clinical studies and completed clinical trials are not necessarily predictive of future results, and our current product candidates may not have favorable results in later studies or trials.

-Pre-clinical studies and Phase 1 and Phase 2 clinical trials are not primarily designed to test the efficacy of an investigational product candidate in the general population, but rather to test initial safety, to study pharmacokinetics and pharmacodynamics, to study limited efficacy in a selected disease population, and to identify and attempt to understand the investigational product candidate's side effects at various doses and schedules.
+Pre-clinical studies and Phase 1 and Phase 2 clinical trials are not primarily designed to test the efficacy of a product candidate, but rather to test safety, to study pharmacokinetics and pharmacodynamics, and to understand the product candidate's side effects at various doses and schedules.
 Success in pre-clinical studies or completed clinical trials does not ensure that later studies or trials, including continuing pre-clinical studies and large-scale clinical trials, will be successful nor does it necessarily predict future results.
-Favorable results in early studies or trials may not be repeated in later studies or trials, and investigational product candidates in later stage trials may fail to show acceptable safety and efficacy despite having progressed through initial-stage trials.
-In addition, the placebo rate in larger studies may be higher than expected.
+Favorable results in early studies or trials may not be repeated in later studies or trials, and product candidates in later stage trials may fail to show desired safety and efficacy despite having progressed through initial-stage trials.
+Unfavorable results from ongoing pre-clinical studies or clinical trials could result in delays, modifications or abandonment of ongoing or future clinical trials.
+In addition, we may report top-line data from time to time.
+Top-line data is based on preliminary analysis of key efficacy and safety data, and is subject to change.